Hydra (moon): Naming

 The name Hydra was approved on 21 June 2006 by the International Astronomical Union (IAU) and was announced along with the naming of Nix in the IAU Circular 8723.
 Hydra was named after the Lernaean Hydra, a multi-headed serpent that battled Heracles/Hercules in Greek and Roman mythology.
 Particularly, the nine heads of Hydra subtly references Pluto's former ninth planetary status.
 The two newly named moons were intentionally named that the order of their initials N and H honors the New Horizons mission to Pluto, similarly to how the first two letters of Pluto's name honors Percival Lowell.
-Hydra's name was also intentionally chosen that its initial H honors the Hubble Space Telescope used by the Pluto Companion Search Team to discover Hydra and Nix.

 The names of features on the bodies in the Pluto system are related to mythology and the literature and history of exploration.
 In particular, the names of features on Hydra must be related to legendary serpents and dragons from literature, mythology, and history.

-However, there is a constellation with the same name, which could lead to conflicts in astronomy.

 Origin

 Pluto's smaller moons, including Hydra, were thought to have formed from debris ejected from a massive collision between Pluto and another Kuiper belt object, similarly to how the Moon is believed to have formed from debris ejected by a large collision of Earth.
 The ejecta from the collision would then coalesce into the moons of Pluto.
 It was thought that Hydra had initially formed at a closer proximity to Pluto, and its orbit had undergone changes through tidal interactions.
-In this case, Hydra along with the smaller moons of Pluto would have migrated outwards with Charon into their current orbits around the Pluto-Charon barycenter.
-Through 'tidal damping' by mutual tidal interactions with Charon, Hydra's orbit around the Pluto-Charon barycenter gradually became more circular over time.
+In this case, Hydra along with the smaller moons of Pluto would have migrated outwards with Charon into their current orbits around the Pluto–Charon barycenter.
+Through 'tidal damping' by mutual tidal interactions with Charon, Hydra's orbit around the Pluto–Charon barycenter gradually became more circular over time.
 Hydra is believed to have formed from two smaller objects merging into one single object.